julianalimin/tuntas-belajar-ionic/slides/src/slides.md

 Ionic’s open source **Framework** and developer-friendly **tools** and **services** power apps for some of the world’s best-known brands

 ##
-Kita ambil 3 Kata Benda yang digunakan untuk Ionic:
+Kita ambil 3 Kata Benda yang digunakan oleh Ionic:

 * Framework
 * Tools